Dissociative Identity Disorder (cont.)

 - At least two of the identities or personality states repeatedly take control of the person's behavior.

-- Inability to recall important personal information that is too severe to be explained by ordinary forgetfulness
+- An inability to recall important personal information that is too severe to be explained by ordinary forgetfulness

 - The illness is not the result of the direct physiological effects of a substance (for example, blackouts or other abnormal behavior during alcohol or other drug intoxication) or a general medical condition (for example, seizures).
 In children, the symptoms are not caused by imaginary playmates or other fantasy play.

-Professionals usually gather facts about the individual's childhood and ask questions to explore whether the symptoms that the client is suffering from are not better accounted for by another mental disorder, dissociative or otherwise.
+Professionals usually gather information about the individual's childhood and ask questions to explore whether the symptoms that the client is suffering from are not better accounted for by another mental-health condition, dissociative or otherwise.
 Other types of dissociative disorders include depersonalization disorder (feeling detached from themselves or surroundings), dissociative amnesia (memory problems associated with a traumatic experience), dissociative fugue (abandonment of familiar surroundings and memory lapse for the past), and dissociative disorder, not otherwise specified (episodes of dissociation that do not qualify for one of the specific dissociative disorders just described).
-As part of the assessment, mental health professionals also usually ask about other mental conditions and ensure that the person has recently received a comprehensive physical examination so that any physical conditions that may mimic symptoms of DID are identified and addressed.
+As part of the assessment, mental health professionals also usually ask about other mental conditions and ensure that the person has recently received a comprehensive physical examination and any appropriate medical tests so that any physical conditions that may mimic symptoms of DID are identified and addressed.

 Dissociation, a major symptom of DID, is known to occur in a number of other mental illnesses.
-For example, an individual with this disorder may seek to relieve overwhelming memories of trauma by engaging in the self-mutilation that tends to be found in those with borderline personality disorder.
-Also, feelings and behaviors that may appear to be caused by dissociation but are not make it all the more difficult to distinguish DID from other conditions.
+For example, an individual with this disorder may seek to relieve overwhelming memories of trauma by engaging in the self-mutilation and other forms of self-harm and self-destructive behaviors that tends to be found in those with borderline personality disorder.
+Also, feelings and behaviors that may appear to be caused by dissociation, but are not, make it all the more difficult to distinguish DID from other conditions.
 Somatization disorder, psychogenic amnesia, psychogenic fugue, conversion disorder, and schizophrenia are just a few such disorders.
 Rape and other adult trauma victims have been found to be quite vulnerable to developing dissociative symptoms.
 The controversy about whether DID exists, as well as the overlap of symptoms it has with a number of other conditions, sometimes results in misdiagnosis.

 Symptoms of some other mental disorders may be mistaken for dissociation.
-The wide changes in emotions associated with bipolar disorder or experienced by individuals with narcissistic personality disorder when triggered by minor slights are two such examples.
-Blackouts that can be related to substance abuse or dependence are other instances of an individual being unaware of his or her surroundings that mimics dissociation.
+The apparent impulsivity of bipolar disorder or wide mood swings associated with bipolar disorder or with narcissistic personality disorder when triggered by minor slights are two such examples.
+Blackouts that can be related to substance use disorders are other instances of an individual being unaware of his or her surroundings that mimics dissociation.

 Get tips on therapy and treatment.